-- Haverford can earn up to a 80% interest in the Bacchus Tenements (EL8547, EL8571, EL8638, EL8657, EL8658 and EL8680) by sole funding \$2.3M of on-ground exploration expenditure over four years; and - Should Haverford earn an interest in the Bacchus Tenements, Bacchus is entitled to receive a 20% interest in the Haverford Tenements (EL8615, EL8659 and EL8677).
+- Haverford can earn up to a 80% interest in the Bacchus Tenements (EL8547, EL8638, EL8657, EL8658 and EL8680) by sole funding \$2.3M of onground exploration expenditure over four years; and - Should Haverford earn an interest in the Bacchus Tenements, Bacchus is entitled to receive a 20% interest in the Haverford Tenements (EL8615, EL8659 and EL8677).
 Should Haverford not earn an interest in the Bacchus Tenements, Bacchus may elect to take a 20% interest in the Haverford Tenements. - Should Haverford earn into the Bacchus Tenements, a formal joint venture will be entered into which provides that Bacchus will be free carried for 10% of its joint venture interest until a decision to mine.
-Post a decision to mine, Bacchus can then elect whether to contribute or not, if Bacchus elects not to contribute, Haverford shall acquire Bacchus' interest in the joint venture for 95% of fair value as agreed by the joint venture participants. - iii.
-As previously announced to the ASX7, Haverford has entered into a Farm-In Agreement (Farm-in) with Peel Mining Limited (ASX:PEX) over PEX's Mt Walton (EL8414) and Michelago (EL8451) Projects (collectively the Peel Tenements).
+Post a decision to mine, Bacchus can then elect whether to contribute or not, if Bacchus elects not to contribute, Haverford shall acquire Bacchus' interest in the joint venture for 95% of fair value as agreed by the joint venture participants - ii.
+As previously announced to the ASX5, Haverford has entered into a Farm-In Agreement (Farm-in) with Peel Mining Limited (ASX:PEX) over PEX's Mt Walton (EL8414) and Michelago (EL8451) Projects (collectively the Peel Tenements).
 In accordance with the terms of the Farm-in, Haverford can earn up to a 75% interest in the Peel Tenements by sole funding \$0.7M of on-ground exploration expenditure over five years. - iii.
-EL8814 is a Joint Venture between Haverford (80%) and Bacchus (20%)
+As previously announced to the ASX 6, Haverford entered into a stand-alone joint venture with Bacchus Resources Pty Ltd (Bacchus) in relation to EL8814, to be owned by Haverford (80%) and Bacchus (20%) and to be known as the Mt.
+Nobby JV.
+In March 2019, after Haverford and Bacchus failed to reach agreement on the full terms of the Mt.
+Nobby JV, Bacchus commenced Proceedings against Haverford in the Supreme Court of NSW seeking a declaration of the specific terms of the joint venture.
+Talisman notes that activities have not been undertaken (and no activities are proposed to be undertaken) on EL8814, and that it has provided notice to Bacchus of its withdrawal from the Mt.
+Nobby JV, and of its intention to transfer its interest in EL8814 to Bacchus.
+Pending resolution of the Proceedings, Talisman remains the registered owner of EL8814.
+Haverford's withdrawal from the Mt.
+Nobby JV, and the Proceedings, do not affect the separate Farm-in with Bacchus.